 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Differin Lotion .1 (adapalene lotion .1%) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using adapalene, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before using adapalene, tell your doctor or pharmacist if you are allergic to it; or to vitamin A-related drugs (other retinoids such as isotretinoin); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: eczema.

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Weather extremes such as wind or cold may also be irritating to the skin.
 Use a sunscreen daily and wear protective clothing when outdoors.
 Wait until your skin has completely recovered from a sunburn before using adapalene.